Cat Cafes in Japan

 Shinagawa, Tokyo

 Meooow! is a protective cat café nestled in the residential neighborhood of Ebara, Shinagawa-ku, Tokyo, dedicated to providing a safe haven for rescue cats seeking forever homes.
-Open from 1 PM to 8 PM (closed Wednesdays), this cozy spot charges ¥1,000 for the first hour and ¥200 for every additional 15 minutes, offering a relaxed environment where visitors can interact with adoptable cats, some of whom may occasionally be absent due to health needs.
-The café features a lively mix of playful kittens and younger cats, alongside a “catio” for fresh air and a small, floor-seating playroom that fosters a homey vibe, primarily attracting local regulars who know the resident felines by name.
+The café charges ¥1,000 for the first hour and ¥200 for every additional 15 minutes, offering a relaxed environment where visitors can interact with adoptable cats, some of whom may occasionally be absent due to health needs.
+The café features a lively mix of playful kittens and younger cats, alongside a "catio" for fresh air and a small, floor-seating playroom that fosters a homey vibe, primarily attracting local regulars who know the resident felines by name.
 Beyond cuddles and play, Meooow! supports adoption efforts with galleries of current and past residents, while also accepting ongoing donations of supplies to sustain its mission of feline welfare.

 Cat Cafe Tamayura